bburd/BibleRef/README.md

 ## Configuration:

-The bot uses a JSON configuration file (config.json) to store sensitive information securely.
+The bot uses a JSON configuration file (config.json) to store sensitive information securely. ***Do not send your config.json to anyone!!***
 Here's a sample configuration file:
 ### DO NOT COPY PASTE THE EXAMPLE BELOW.
 There is a config.json file that can be edited included.
 ```
 {